wetransform-os/rasdaman/doc/main/04_ql-guide.rst

         pow( base, exp )

-    where *base* is an MDD or scalar and *exp* is a floating point number.
+    where *base* and is an MDD or scalar, and *exp* is likewise an MDD or scalar.

 =, <, >, <=, >=, !=
     For two MDD values (or evaluated MDD expressions), compare for each